Early Orthodontic Treatment for Children

 - Mouth breathing

-- Your child continues sucking their thumb after age five
+- Your little one continues sucking a thumb after age five

 - Speech impediments